ajkirwan1/Adam-Kirwan-Lift-Project/README.md

 11) After each step (one floor; 10 seconds), the lift first allows employees to leave, and then allows employees to enter from the lift's current location.
 12) No more than 8 employees can be in the lift at any one time.

-This means that the lift handles and responds to requests based on whether the floor requested to enter or leave the lift is above or below the lift's current location.

 Assumptions made in the program:
-In additon to the assumption that the lift takes 10 seconds to move between floors, other assumptions have been made.
+In addition to the assumption that the lift takes 10 seconds to move between floors, other assumptions have been made.
 First, it is assumed that entry/exit of an employee to/from the lift is instantaneous.
 This is clearly not going to be the case.
 The decision to use this assumption was to a) simplify the problem at this stage, and b)reduce variabilities between this and other programs that have been written.
 For instance, it could have been the case that in this program 5 seconds was taken to enter/leave the lift.
 In another program a time of 10 seconds could have been assumed.
 This would make comparisons between the programs more challenging.
-A fut